pypeaday/pype.dev/pype.dev/content/blog/father's-day-2025.md

 are as educated theologians, in the eyes of God we're still just children.
 And I mean that we should think that our understanding of our complex topics, is still the level of a child in relation to God.
+And so in that same vein I'm asking

+!!! warning ""
-And so in that same vein I'm asking "in what other ways am I like a child to God?"
+    "In what other ways am I like a child to God?"

 So again today, I'm making sure to process some of these thoughts.

-# The Overtired Baby Analogy
+## Babies and Who Am I?

 I remember both of my kids as babies would get overtired, and they'd be so tired that they couldn't fall asleep.
 And I would look at them and go - "this